aap/pdp6/README.md

 ## To do

-- clock, repeat and maint. switches
+- repeat and maint. switches
 - test thoroughly!
 - devices
 - timing